 Similar to Shazam, SoundHound is another app that “listens” to music and identifies the track information.
 Performance is on par with Shazam, as SoundHound is able to accurately identify song info in a matter of seconds.
 What sets SoundHound apart from Shazam is its ability to identify songs based on users’ singing or humming.
 Results can be spotty, but it is a useful feature when you have a tune stuck in your head and it’s driving you up a wall.

-SoundHound has a free and premium version for both Android and iOS devices.
+SoundHound has free and premium versions for both Android and iOS devices.
 The premium version, called SoundHound Infinity, will run you $6.99 at the time of this writing.
 The free version is ad-supported, which makes the interface cluttered and somewhat difficult to navigate.